1. What is a paradox?

 3. Can paradoxes be resolved?

 So far, we’ve seen what philosophers like to call the “safe” picture.
 But now, let’s look at a view that philosophers like to call the “sensitive” picture.
-Below is a Venn-Diagram that does make a place for the situation in line (3) of the truth-table.
+Below is a modified Euler-Diagram that does make a place for the situation in line (3) of the truth-table.

-In this second Venn-Diagram (diagram B), you can see that the red area shows a situation where P is TRUE while Q is FALSE!
+In this second modified Euler-Diagram (diagram B), you can see that the red area shows a situation where P is TRUE while Q is FALSE!
 On this view, what was originally IMPOSSIBLE is now POSSIBLE.
 (Philosophers sometimes call this view the “sensitive” picture.)

 Earlier, it seemed contradictory to say that it is POSSIBLE for P to be TRUE while Q is FALSE, in world where the conditional statement (P→Q) is TRUE.
 But now we can see that so long as some P are part of Q (P1) while some other P are not a part of Q (P2), we can say that it’s POSSIBLE for there to be cases where P is TRUE while Q is FALSE.
 The paradox is resolved once we see that both P1 and P2 are both more generally P — the difference between them being that P1 is the part of P that is entrenched in Q, while P2 is the part of P that is not.